SEGUIN-Stevens/videomentheproject/README.md

 # SPA in React and nodejs/Express REST API server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## Notes
+Please use MP4 video file to upload

 ## Available Scripts